maidsafe/rfcs/text/0049-parsec/0049-parsec.md

 - the step number is different from the `self_parent`'s step number, in which case the estimate is updated according to the rules defined in the "concrete coin protocol"

 The set `bin_values` of a `GossipEvent` is the set `bin_values` of its `self_parent`, except if
-- this `GossipEvent`'s decided value is not `None`, in which case the set of estimate is the set containing only that value
+- this `GossipEvent`'s decided value is not `None`, in which case the set `bin_values` is the set containing only that value
 - this `GossipEvent` can see `GossipEvent`s originating from `> 2N/3` different nodes carrying estimates of a value that is not present in its `self_parent`'s estimate, in which case this event's `bin_values` is the union of its `self_parent`'s `bin_values` and the set of estimates containing only that new value.
 - the step number is different from its `self_parent`'s step number, in which case `bin_values` is the empty set

 The auxiliary value of a `GossipEvent` is the same as its `self_parent`'s, except if
-- this `GossipEvent`'s decided value is not `None`, in which case the set of estimate is the set containing only that value
+- this `GossipEvent`'s decided value is not `None`, in which case the auxiliary value is that value
 - its auxiliary value is `None`, its `self_parent`'s set of `bin_values` is empty and its set of `bin_values` is non-empty
   - if its set of `bin_values` is of cardinality one, the auxiliary value is `Some(v)` where v is the only value contained in `bin_value`
   - if its set of `bin_values` is the set: `{true, false}`, the auxiliary value is `Some(true)` (as decided arbitrarily by the authors)